Skip to content

 items: List[Item] = []

-async def resolve_items(self loader=LoaderDepend(ItemLoader)):
+async def resolve_items(self, loader=LoaderDepend(ItemLoader)):

 items = await loader.load(self.id)